Stranded in the Jungle: Later versions

+A variation of "Stranded in the Jungle" was recorded by Betty Reilly as "The Saga Of Elvis Presley" on her 1957 RKO album "Caught In The Act."
+Her version incorporated part of Heartbreak Hotel (song) at the finish.

 The next version of "Stranded in the Jungle" came in 1965 as the B-side of the Fearsome Foursome's "Fly in the Buttermilk" single.
 Shorty Long followed in 1968, and Jett Powers followed in 1970.

 "Stranded in the Jungle" was covered by the New York Dolls on their 1974 album Too Much Too Soon, and released as its lead single.
 It was also included on their 1994 compilation album, Rock'n Roll.
 A biography on the life of their drummer Jerry Nolan by Curt Weiss is entitled Stranded in the Jungle.
 Dolls lead singer David Johansen included a live version of it on his 1982 album, Live It Up.

 Other bands to make versions of "Stranded in the Jungle" include Crazy Joe and the Variable Speed Band (1981), the Mighty Flyers (1984), Big Dipper (1990), The Nylons (1996), and Commander Cody and His Lost Planet Airmen (2007).
 In 1998 the Los Angeles-based punk-rock combo Voodoo Glow Skulls covered the song but with a much faster and harder tempo.
 It was covered by Frank Zappa during the North American leg of his 1976 tour, and released posthumously in 2009 on the album Philly '76.
 Gene Summers released a cover version of the song on his album Taboo! released in 2011.